Current Projects

 Crimes of Solidarity

-As part of my Leverhulme Prize Fellowship 2021-24, I am developing a programme of work (including a bid for project funding) which will explore the international spread of ‘crimes of solidarity’.
+I am working with Free Humanitarians on an open access citizen science database of ‘crimes of solidarity’.
 That is, the criminalisation of acts such as offering food, shelter, or sea rescue to irregular migrants.
-I will be mapping the spread of these laws over time and developing a programme of work to explore and understand their meaning and impacts.
+We will be mapping the spread of these laws over time and developing a programme of work to explore and understand their meaning and impacts.

 Find out more here